robmcarrier/to-do/README.md

-This is the readme for Sinatra To-Do-Hourly
+This is the readme for Sinatra To-Do